DecodedCo/brand.decoded.com/pages/typography.md

 A lead paragraph introduces the reader into the content of the paragraph, it should be engaging, approachable and short.

-- Use 14pt Source Serif Pro for a lead paragraph
+- Use Source Serif Pro for a lead paragraph
+- Use Size XL &ndash; 15pt for print and 21px for screen
 - There should only be one lead paragraph per page

 <div class="example">